thecanadiandev/react-intermediate-fundamentals/README.md

 - No caching
 - Rather than writing more code to address, we can use React Query.
 Redux is a state management library.
   Not a cache, just an object.
 Also, needs more boilerplate code.
 So redux is no longer needed for caching.
 Do not use redux just for caching.

+### React Query points

+- For react query, if the component is unmounted, or if number of observers becomes zero, the query becomes inactive and is garbage collected and removed from cache.
+- All queries will be inactive after 5 mins. (configurable)